Stewardship of Play

 Action Research

-Research this way, by the educators themselves, may not be the usual practice in higher education, but it makes sense to me.
-When research is conducted and conclusions are reached by those who directly operationalize their findings, we have research that matters.
-A socially-constructed reality becomes actionable.
-Everyone who participates in meaning-making has a stake in making it happen.
-No one has to be “trained.”
+Research approached this way, built and tested by the educators themselves, may be an unusual practice in higher education, but it makes perfect sense to me.
+When research is conducted and conclusions are reached by those who directly operationalize their findings (they immediately change what they do), we have research that matters.
+Those who know and love the children are naturally eager to do well by them.
+When each socially-constructed conclusion is actionable, each person who participates in that meaning-making conversation has a natural interest in testing it out.
+This is the opposite of being “trained.”

-3. List of the actions facilitators take and actions they avoid, so that play has the opportunities it needs and builds what we value for the players.
+- Specific actions facilitators take and mistakes they avoid, so play has the conditions it needs and builds what we value for the players.

 Children Play Naturally